-Settlement Boundary: A drawn boundary which represents the extent of a town or village.
+Settlement Boundary: A drawn boundary which represents the extent (or built-up area) of a town or village.
 They are used in policy to identify land within, adjacent and outside a settlement.

 Significance (for heritage policy): The value of a heritage asset to this and future generations because of its heritage interest.
 That interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting.